Accounts for grants made under the first brief of James II, 1687

 The Royal Bounty archive was found in 1932 in the cellar of the French Hospital, when it occupied the Victoria Park building in Hackney.
 It consists of the papers of the successive French Committees concerned with the distribution of funds given by the Crown for the relief of poor Huguenot refugees and their descendants.
 The grants started in 1686 with James II and were wound up in 1876.
 The collection is substantial and is housed in over fifty archive boxes.
 The history of how the documents arrived at the French Hospital is still unclear.
 When were they taken there and by whom?
 Why were they stored and forgotten in the cellar?
 We might never find the answers to these questions, but you will be able to read more about the history of the archive and its contents in a future post.

-This article focuses on the project aimed at digitizing the microfiches of the entire Royal Bounty archive and making them available to the Society's membership.
+This article focuses on the project aimed at digitizing the microfiches of the entire Royal Bounty archive in the Huguenot Library and making them available to the Society's membership.
 The road was certainly long and we encountered obstacles on the way, but we are all delighted to enable Fellows to see this collection from the comfort of their own home.

 In 2016, University College London approached the Society proposing to digitize some of the microfiches of manuscripts in the archive, with a view to making them available on the University’s Digital Repository.
 It was agreed that we would run a pilot, using only five Royal Bounty fiches.
 Unfortunately, it soon became apparent that the University’s equipment was unsuitable for large-scale digitization and could not photograph the microfiches quickly enough nor produce files of good enough quality to make the proposal worthwhile and cost-effective.